city41/neosdconv/README.md

 # neosdconv

-A tool to convert homebrew Neo Geo ROM into TerraOnion's NeoSD `.neo` format.
+A tool to convert homebrew Neo Geo ROMs into TerraOnion's NeoSD `.neo` format.
+This allows the program to run on real hardware via a NeoSD as well as on the MiSTer.

 # Homebrew/dev only

-This tool is intended to be used by those doing Neo Geo related development.
+This tool is only intended to be used by those doing Neo Geo related development.
 For commercial roms please use TerraOnion's NeoBuilder.
+Issues, support, etc, around commercial games will not be considered.

 ## How to Use